Emilio Azcárraga Jean

-Emilio Fernando Azcárraga Jean (/es/; born 21 February 1968) is a Mexican businessman who is the chairman of mass media company Televisa and professional football team Club América.
+Emilio Fernando Azcárraga Jean (/es/; born 21 February 1968) is a Mexican business oligarch who is the chairman of mass media company Televisa, owner of the professional football team Club América, and main lobbyist of Mexico’s National Football team.

 In 1997, at the age of 29, Azcárraga Jean became the CEO of Grupo Televisa – which had been founded by his family in 1973 – following the death of his father Emilio Azcárraga Milmo.
 He led Televisa for twenty years, and was credited with the financial turnaround of a highly indebted and struggling company.
 Under Azcárraga Jean, Televisa expanded its satellite TV, cable and telecommunications businesses, however the rise of the internet and growing competition are considered the main reasons behind years of declining advertising revenue.
-He stepped down from his role as CEO in 2017, though still serves as the company’s chairman of the board.
+He stepped down from his role as CEO in 2017, though still serves as the company's chairman of the board.

 Early life and education

 He was born in Mexico City in 1968.
 His father is Emilio Azcárraga Milmo and his mother is Nadine Jean, a French citizen and third wife of Azcárraga Milmo.

 He attended Lakefield College School in Ontario, Canada, and Universidad Iberoamericana until fifth semester.